Azdetic/Netspolt/README.md

-Certainly!
-Here's a simplified version of the `README.md` using basic English:

 ---
 # Netspolt

 **Netspolt** is my first project for learning about DDOS attacks.
 It may not be perfect, but it’s a start.
 I plan to add more features and make it better over time.